 Other interesting bells of old Westford include the one from the cupola of the original Academy when it was built in 1794.

 After the building was abandoned in 1897, the bell was used as a large flower pot in a nearby garden.
 Luckily it was rescued from oblivion.
-It is now on display in the lobby of the fourth Academy structure on Pattern Road.
+It is now on dis-play in the lobby of the fourth Academy structure on Patten

 The second Academy bell, a gift of J.W.P.
-Abbot. was in the second building, now the Roudenbush Community Center.
-When the cupola was struck by lightning seven years ago, while repairing the damage the bell was placed in storage.
-It is now destined for the grounds of the new Museum on Boston Road, which incidentally was the home of the original Academy bell.
+Abbot, was in the second building, now the Roudenbush Community Center.

+Roudenbush Community Center.
+When the cupola was struck by lightning seven years ago, the bell was placed in storage while the damages were repaired.
+It is now destined for the grounds of the new museum on Boston Road, which incidentally was the home of the original Academy bell.
 All the mills along Stony Brook Valley had bells in the towers.
-They were rung in the morning to arouse the workers and in the evening sounded the curiew a signal for all youngsters to streak home to bed.
+They were rung in the morning to arouse the workers and in the arouse the workers and in the evening sounded the curfew, a signal for all youngsters to streak home to bed.

-Today they are silent
+Today, they are silent.